deitch/aws-asg-roller/README.md

 ## Configuration
 ASG Roller takes its configuration via environment variables.
 All environment variables that affect ASG Roller begin with `ROLLER_`.

+* `ROLLER_ASG`: comma-separated list of auto-scaling groups that should be managed.
-* `ROLLER_KUBE`: If set to `true`, will check if a new node is ready via-a-vis Kubernetes before declaring it "ready", and will drain an old node before eliminating it.
+* `ROLLER_KUBERNETES`: If set to `true`, will check if a new node is ready via-a-vis Kubernetes before declaring it "ready", and will drain an old node before eliminating it.
 Defaults to `true` when running in Kubernetes as a pod, `false` otherwise.
+* `KUBECONFIG`: Path to kubernetes config file for authenticating to the kubernetes cluster.
+Required only if `ROLLER_KUBERNETES` is `true` and we are not operating in a kubernetes cluster.